top of page

 Why We Remove Wisdom Teeth

-This is one of the questions we hear a lot.
-There are several reasons why we recommend (in most cases) to remove wisdom teeth in young people.
+This is one of the questions we frequently hear.
+There are several reasons why we recommend (in most cases) removing wisdom teeth in young people.

 1. Pericoronitis/Facial infection

 This is a very common reason.
 Any tooth that is partially erupted has gum covering a part of it.
-Any time gum covers a part of the tooth, there is the potential for food or plaque to get stuck between the gum and the tooth causing an infection.
+Any time gum covers a part of the tooth, there is the potential for food or plaque to become trapped between the gum and the tooth, leading to an infection.
 Since most teeth other than wisdom teeth are erupted, this commonly happens only to wisdom teeth.

-This infection is called pericoronitis, because it happens around (peri) the crown (corona) of the tooth.
-This infection had the potential to becoming a raging infection, in some cases life-threatening.
+This infection is called pericoronitis because it happens around (peri) the crown (corona) of the tooth.
+This infection had the potential to become a raging infection, in some cases, life-threatening.
 Dr. John has treated patients with large facial infections that required incision and drainage in the operating room with recovery in the ICU for several days.

 2. Prevention of Dental Disease

-There are many reasons to remove wisdom teeth.
-The best time to remove wisdom teeth is DRAFTJS_BLOCK_KEY:ae2hlwhen the patient is in their late teens - the bone is soft, the roots are small, the recovery is better and faster.
-This changes as we age. can lead to decay and periodontal disease over time. caries in the second and third molars are responsible for extraction of impacted third molars in approximately 15% of patients.
+Insufficient oral care can lead to decay and periodontal disease over time.
+Caries in the second and third molars are responsible for the extraction of impacted third molars in approximately 15% of patients.
 (1)

 3. Orthodontic Therapy

 Wisdom teeth are removed for orthodontic reasons.
-These include crowding of the posterior teeth to provide space, sometimes crowding of even the anterior teeth, and prior to lower jaw (orthognathic) surgery.
+These include crowding of the posterior teeth to provide space, sometimes crowding of even the anterior teeth, and before lower jaw (orthognathic) surgery.

 4. Prevention of Cysts and Tumors

 Wisdom teeth are notorious for being the focus of cysts and tumors in the mouth.
 Obviously, not every wisdom tooth leads to cysts and tumors.
-Yet, some pathology are predominantly associated with wisdom teeth.
-Some examples are: Dentigerous Cyst, Ameloblastoma and Odontogenic Keratocyst.
+Yet, some pathologies are predominantly associated with third molars, also known as wisdom teeth.
+Some examples are: Dentigerous Cyst, Ameloblastoma, and Odontogenic Keratocyst.
 The general incidence of neoplastic change around impacted molars has been estimated to be approximately 3%.
 (2)

 5. Prevention of Jaw Fracture

 The wisdom teeth are located at a point in the lower jaw where the horizontal part, called the body of the mandible, meets the vertical part, called the ramus of the mandible.
-Having a large tooth in this region means that the lower jaw has tooth structure in this location rather than bone, thus weakening the bone this location.
+Having a large tooth in this region means that the lower jaw has tooth structure in this location rather than bone, thus weakening the bone in this location.
 Contact sports or freak accidents can result in a fracture of the mandible in this region.
-The risk of fracture is 2.8 times more with the presence of a full bony impacted wisdom tooth in this region.
+The risk of fracture is 2.8 times higher when a full bony impacted wisdom tooth is present in this region.
 An impacted third molar presents an area of lowered resistance to fracture in the mandible and is, therefore, a common site for fracture.
 (3)

 6. Management of Unexplained Pain

-For reasons unknown to us, vague pain of the jaw in this region that is not attributable to any other cause, seems to resolve with extraction of wisdom teeth.
+For reasons unknown to us, vague pain of the jaw in this region that is not attributable to any other cause seems to resolve with the extraction of wisdom teeth.
 Approximately 1% to 2% of mandibular third molars that are extracted are removed for this reason.
 (4)

 7. Decay of Adjacent Teeth

-Many times an impacted wisdom tooth is turned from the straight up and down position that is characteristic of all the other teeth.
-Depending on the angle of the wisdom tooth and its proximity to the second molar, the wisdom tooth can casue resorption of the root of the second molar.
+Often, an impacted wisdom tooth is tilted from the straight up and down position characteristic of all the other teeth.
+Depending on the angle of the wisdom tooth and its proximity to the second molar, the wisdom tooth can cause resorption of the root of the second molar.
 Sometimes it can also be the secondary cause of decay.

 8. Pre-prosthetic Reasons